girlscript/winter-of-contributing/DSA/1.1 Arrays/5. Standard Problems/DSA 1.1.5.2 Arrays: Standard Problems (Problem 2) .md

 5. Also store maximum of all the elements in neg variable.
 6. Return neg if max_sum is 0 because this means all array elements are negative else return max_sum.

-## Below Code is the general case for any two sorted Array.

 ## Code
 ```C++